-There are 107 slots available in year 3 for the NC TBI Waiver, and slots are awarded on a firstcome, first-served basis.
+There are 107 slots available in year 3 for the NC TBI Waiver, and slots are awarded on a first-come, first-served basis.
 Alliance developed a TBI Waiver Interest List to track and support individuals who have expressed interest in the waiver and those individuals who have been identified as possibly benefiting from the waiver.
 Alliance also employs a TBI Guide staff member to assist individuals on the Interest List with gathering the clinical documentation necessary for the TBI Waiver Level of Care process that determines if the individual meets the level of care as outlined in the waiver.
 The TBI Guide assists individuals on the Interest List who, if not already covered, to apply for Medicaid.

-There are currently 166 individuals on the Interest List for the TBI Waiver.
-As of June 15, 2020, 12 individuals are actively in the enrollment phase, 46 Levels of Care assessments have been approved, and 32 individuals are actively receiving services.
+As of January 5,2021, 12 individuals are actively in the enrollment phase, 55 Levels of Care assessments have been approved, and 41 individuals are actively receiving services.

 As a result of collaborative meetings between Alliance, DMH/DD/SAS, and NC Medicaid, Alliance has begun triaging TBI related calls and maintaining contact with individuals with TBI through Alliance's Access Department.
 This change in handling TBI related calls will allow for callers to receive information immediately and to maintain contact with one staff person.
-Alliance has established a TBI Guide relationship with a Nonprofit organization to assist TBI individuals with gathering information needed to apply for the TBI Waiver, to assist with the Medicaid application process, and to begin making community connections.
-As of June 15, 2020, 24 individuals have been referred to the TBI Guide service.
+Alliance has established a TBI Guide relationship with a nonprofit organization to assist TBI individuals with gathering information needed to apply for the TBI Waiver, to assist with the Medicaid application process, and to begin making community connections.
+As of January 2021, 35 individuals have been referred to the TBI Guide service.